GwendolyneFreddy/Infinity-Animations/README.md

 Install it after most other mods, particularly those that add creatures or animations, but before any final "biffing" routines.

-Modders who wish to make their mods compatible with IA are strongly recommended to read the <a href=">Note for modders</a> which guides them through each step of accomplishing particular modding tasks without breaking compatibility.
+Modders who wish to make their mods compatible with IA are strongly recommended to read the <a href="">Note for modders</a> which guides them through each step of accomplishing particular modding tasks without breaking compatibility.

 >Although it is not required for the 1pp mod to function properly, TOB players are strongly recommended to download and install the latest version of the <a href="http://www.gibberlings3.net/bg2fixpack/">BG2 Fixpack</a> before proceeding with the installation of this mod.<br>